LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 Klee may still throw standard exceptions such as :code:`std::logic_error` or :code:`std::invalid_argument` for programming errors or inconsistent manually constructed objects.

-Callback failures include the field, shape name when available, and operator location, for example:
+Callback failures include the field, owning shape or named operator, and operator location, for example:

 .. code-block:: text